Top of main content

 Mariner's account

-A mariner's account is specially designed with the needs of seafarers in mind.
-Account holders can add their family members as power of attorney to the account to manage the account and finances.
-They can also enjoy features such as higher transaction limits on their debit card, preferential foreign exchange rates, zero charges for ATM usage abroad (only for HSBC Premier customers) and many more.
+A mariner's account is created specifically for the needs of seafarers.
+Account holders can give their family members power of attorney to help manage the account and finances.
+They also get benefits like higher debit card transaction limits, better foreign exchange rates, no charges for ATM use abroad (for HSBC Premier customers), and more.

 FCNR account

-This account might be good for you if you want to maintain your overseas savings, NRE or FCNR account balances in foreign currency even after you return to India.
-These funds can be converted to rupees later when the exchange is favourable.
+This account is ideal if you want to keep your overseas savings in foreign currency, even after returning to India.
+You can convert the funds to rupees later when the exchange rate is favorable.

-NRI accounts are only available to non-resident Indians and Persons of Indian Origin.
-This includes spouses of Indian citizens and any individual whose parents or grandparents were resident in undivided India.
+NRI accounts are for non-resident Indians and OCIs, including spouses of Indian citizens and those with parents or grandparents from undivided India.

-If you have your documents ready, you can open an NRI sole, joint or minor Personal Banking account online in just a few steps.
-You may be asked to provide:
+If you have your documents ready, you can open an NRI sole, joint, or minor Personal Banking account online in just a few steps.
+You'll need:

-• proof of Indian origin or your overseas visa for every applicant
+• Proof of Indian origin or overseas visa

 Open an HSBC NRI account through the HSBC India mobile app